ClojureBridge/community-docs/docs/contribute.md

 - Do some cool stuff

     Since we are using Github pages, our contents are provided by [Jekyll](http://jekyllrb.com/docs/home/).
 Each document is expected to be written in Markdown format.
 In addition, be aware the document should have [Front-matter](http://jekyllrb.com/docs/frontmatter/) on the top.
 For example, this document has the front-matter below.
+When you will add a new documnt,

     - Don't change line 2, `layout: docs`.
 The docs style is for all documents.
     - Write the document title
     - Write appropriate permalink, which starts with `/docs/`.
     - Write your github id (don't write @, which causes rendering error)

+    In the document,

     {% highlight yaml linenos %}
     ---